JML Tutorial - Assert statements (assert and check)

 3 verification failures

-the given predicate is always false, then the implicit assumption, after the assert check,
+If the given predicate is always false, then the implicit assumption,